 Make Classic Vegan Hummus with The Forked Spoon

 One item, many uses

-The versatility of a food processor makes it a valuable piece of machinery in any kitchen.
+The versatility of a food processor makes it a valuable piece of machinery in any kitchen, but you need to understand how to get the most from your food processor.
 From chopping vegetables to blending dough or making sauces, one small adjustment is all it takes to turn your food processor into a multi-purpose powerhouse.
 Not only is a food processor handy, it is also fast.
 What would have taken you a significant amount of time if you were to attempt it manually, is reduced to a mere few seconds with a food processor.
 Think chopping, slicing, ricing and everything in between, all done more easily and with less hassle than with a knife.
 It can arguably also be considered a safer way of getting the job done, as you do not have to deal with blades and knives directly.
 The functionality of the food processor can expand as your cooking skills expand, and you will experience its increasing usefulness as you grown more adept in the kitchen.
 The blog Chasing Foxes have a really interesting post on 8 ways to use a food processor that you never thought of.

 Make Vegan Sweet Potato Gnocchi with Elephantastic Vegan

 When you buy a food processor, look at it as a long-term investment.
 It should address your current needs, but it should also allow you room to adapt and grow as your culinary skills improve.
 When making your selection, look for useful extras, like a pulse setting, which allows you to work in short, sharp bursts.
 A powerful motor will guarantee a desirable end result, and make sure that the model you choose includes all of the attachments that you might need too.

 Recipe photo credits – Frugal Hausfrau, Elephantastic Vegan, The Forked Spoon and Midwest Foodie Blog.

 You can see more of what i’m loving, and what i’m doing, over on my Instagram.